-The account bank holds the issuer's accounts where the issuer deposits all its funds, particularly the issuer's main account, the cash flow account, which holds (1) principal collections once the revolving period is over; during the revolving period the principal collections will be deposited in the principal account (with the same characteristics and triggers as the cash flow account), (2) interest collections, (3) any other revenue directly or indirectly derived from the assigned receivables, and (4) the cash reserve and the funds required to pay the issuer's setup expenses provided on the settlement date by Santander through the subordinated loan.
+The account bank holds the issuer's accounts where the issuer deposits all its funds, particularly the issuer's main account, the cash flow account, which holds (1) principal collections (2) interest collections, (3) any other revenue directly or indirectly derived from the assigned receivables, and (4) the cash reserve and the funds required to pay the issuer's setup expenses provided on the settlement date by Santander through the subordinated loan.

-The principal account holds the amount that, during the revolving period, were not used to purchase additional receivables, the principal account will hold a maximum amount of 5.0% of the Rated Notes; if the amount exceeds the mentioned 5.0%, this excess is used to amortise the notes on a pro rata basis.
+The principal account holds the amount that, during the revolving period, was not used to purchase additional receivables.
+The principal account will hold a maximum amount of 5.0% of the Rated Notes; if the amount exceeds the mentioned 5.0%, this excess is used to amortise the Rated Notes on a pro rata basis.

-The swap account holds any cash collateral to be posted by the swap provider under the swap agreement.
+The cap collateral account holds any cash collateral to be posted by the cap provider under the cap agreement.

 The management company has entered into a paying agency agreement with Santander, on behalf of the issuer.
 The paying agent executes the payment instructions from the management company, required to make issuer payments.
-The paying agent calculates the amount due and payable.
-The transaction documents establish the same trigger as the account bank, and if Santander is then downgraded below "A", the paying agent looks for a substitute entity or a guarantor with a minimum rating of "A" within 60 days.